Honoring Reporting That Changes How We Understand the World

 As claims such as “fake news” demonstrate that we are living in a time that increasingly rejects the power of evidence—a concern shared by journalists and historians alike, the Briscoe Center for American History at The University of Texas at Austin, together with the Safer family, decided to celebrate and support reporters like Morley Safer by presenting the Morley Safer Award for Outstanding Reporting.
 The Briscoe Center is the home of the Morley Safer Papers.

-The Morley Safer Award will honor reporting that displays integrity, tenacity, and audacity.
-The reporting may be in any medium: print, broadcast, radio, or digital.
-The jury will look for work that honors Safer’s journalistic priorities: challenging conventional thinking, illuminating overlooked stories, embracing history, and a dedication to precise and elegant language.
+Designed to honor reporting that displayed integrity, tenacity, and audacity—characteristics critical to the health of journalism, history, and even our democracy—stories from any medium: print, broadcast, radio, or digital were considered for the Morley Safer Award.
+The jury looked for work that honored Safer’s journalistic priorities: challenging conventional thinking, illuminating overlooked stories, embracing history, and exhibiting a dedication to precise and elegant language.

 The Morley Safer Award for Outstanding Reporting included a cash prize of $5,000.
 It was presented at a lunch in New York City in October of 2019.

 The Morley Safer Award was supported by philanthropic contributions from